Solar in Greensboro, NC: 2026 Cost, Savings & Payback

 Does Greensboro have net metering?

-Is solar worth it in Greensboro, NC?
+Is solar worth it in Greensboro, NC in 2026?